 Together, the above considerations highlight a need to understand compositional patterns within multiple sites.
 We used a global collaborative experiment, the Nutrient Network (NutNet; Borer et al. 2014), to examine compositional variation in 49 grassland plant communities.
 Our study had a consistent methodology to ensure that differences among sites were not related to sampling intensity or to differences in how potential drivers of variation were measured.
 To focus our attention at small spatial scales and avoid being overwhelmed by the substantial compositional differences among sites, we assessed composition separately for each site and then compared compositional patterns among sites.
-We addressed three key questions: First, what processes drive compositional variability and what are their magnitude?
+We addressed three key questions: First, what processes drive compositional variability and what is its magnitude?
 Second, how do site-level biotic and abiotic contexts drive these processes?
 Finally, do sites differ in the contribution of spatial, temporal, nutrient treatment-mediated effects, and their interactions on plant composition and turnover?

 Methods